-(1) In the event a sponsored research contractor has been offered the option to apply for the patent to an Invention or other rights in an Invention, the University will obtain the contractor's decision regarding the exercise of such rights within 120 days, or within the time provided in the sponsored research agreement.

-(2) Prior to making a patent application, at any stage of the patent process, or in the commercial application of an Invention, if the University has not otherwise assigned to a third party the right to pursue its interests, the president or president's representative may elect to waive the University's rights to the patent, or withdraw from further involvement in the protection or commercial application of the Invention.
+- (1) In the event a sponsored research contractor has been offered the option to apply for the patent to an Invention or other rights in an Invention, the University will obtain the contractor's decision regarding the exercise of such rights within <a href="https://doi.org/10.1001/journal.org/10.1001/journ - (2) Prior to making a patent application, at any stage of the patent process, or in the commercial application of an Invention, if the University has not otherwise assigned to a third party the right to pursue its interests, the president or president's University's representative may elect to waive the University's rights to the patent, or withdraw from further involvement in the protection or commercial application of the Invention.
 At the request of the employee in such case, the University shall transfer the Invention rights to the employee.
-The Invention shall be the employee's property and any costs already incurred by the University or on its behalf shall not be assessed against the employee.

-(3) All assignments or releases of Inventions, including patent rights, by the president or president's representative to the employee shall contain the provision that such Invention, if patented by the employee, shall be available royalty-free for governmental purposes of the State of Florida and research or instructional purposes of the University, unless otherwise agreed in writing by the University.

-(g) University Policy.

-(1) The University shall have a policy addressing the division of proceeds between the employee and the University.
+The Invention shall be the employee's property and any costs already incurred by the University or on its behalf shall not be assessed against the employee. - (3) All assignments or releases of Inventions, including patent rights, by the president or president's representative to the employee shall contain the provision that such Invention, if patented by the employee, shall be available royalty-free for governmental purposes of the State of Florida and research or instructional purposes of the University, unless otherwise agreed in writing by the University. - (g) University Policy. - (1) The University shall have a policy addressing the division of proceeds between the employee and the University.

-(2) Such policy may be the subject of consultation meetings pursuant to Article 2.
+311 (2) Such policy may be the subject of consultation meetings pursuant to the 312 Consultation Article-2.